Naruki-Ichihara/feax/README.md

 pip install git+https://github.com/Naruki-Ichihara/feax.git@main
 ```

+## feax.flat

+Flat (Feax Lattice) is a utility for asymptotic homogenization of lattice unit cell.

 ## License

 FEAX is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for the full license text.